YouTube Marketing: For Beginners & Experts

 You can target specific channels, videos, or keywords.
 You can also target by device if you only want to be shown on mobile, desktop, TV streaming, etc. Non-video ads can only be shown on desktop.

 And that’s it: that’s YouTube marketing for beginners.
 It’s a very powerful, important tool, so having a strong understanding of the basics is important.
-Again, if you want to learn more about how to start a YouTube channel in 2019, be sure to check out my thoughts on that.
+Again, if you want to learn more about how to start a YouTube channel, be sure to check out my thoughts on that.
 YouTube – obviously – is a platform I love using, and I highly suggest you learn to love it.